ucl-openehr-explorer/website/glossary.rst

 Zoom
 ----
-An online communacations and conferencing software that uses cloud computing.
+An online communications and conferencing software that uses cloud computing.
 Provides services such as video conferencing, online chats, mobile contributions, etc.